The system of automatic toll collection without tickets and without making payments at gates!

 STOP BY THE RULES

-Stop by the rules is continuation of ‘Safety, My Second Name’ campaign.
-The keynote this year will come down to educating the drivers about the issues related to the rules of correct stopping on the motorway, if the car breaks down.
+Stop by the rules is a continuation of ‘Safety, My Second Name’ campaign.
+The keynote this year will come down to educating drivers about issues related to the rules of correct stopping on the motorway, if the car breaks down.

-At several locations on the A1 AmberOne Motorway, the Police will be stopping vehicles at random to instruct their drivers on how to stop properly, should the vehicle break down.
-Alongside a brochure discussing the rules of correct stopping on the motorway, the drivers will be presented with a safety torch and/or reflective vest.
-Similar checks will be repeated in February, March, May, and November.
+As part of the campaign, at several locations on the A1 AmberOne Motorway, the Police was stopping vehicles at random to instruct their drivers on how to stop properly, should the vehicle break down.
+Alongside a brochure discussing the rules of correct stopping on the motorway, the drivers was presented with a safety torch and/or reflective vest.
+Similar actions were repeated in February, March, May, and November.

-The campaign elements will also include leaflets of the ‘Stop by the Rules’ series.
-These will be available e.g. at the toll gates of the A1 AmberOne Motorway over the duration of the action.
+The campaign elements also included leaflets of the ‘Stop by the Rules’ series.
+These were available e.g. at the toll gates of the A1 AmberOne Motorway over the duration of the action.

 The leaflet can be downloaded from our website (download here).